-The status of gag, vermilion snapper, black sea bass, and greater amberjack has been recently assessed through the Southeast Data, Assessment, and Review (SEDAR) process.
+The status of gag, vermilion snapper, and black sea bass, has been recently assessed through the Southeast Data, Assessment, and Review (SEDAR) process.
+Black grouper and red grouper are currently being assessed in SEDAR 19, which will be completed in 2010.

 The SEDAR process consists of a series of workshops aimed at ensuring that each assessment is based on the best available scientific information.
 First, representatives from NOAA Fisheries Service, state agencies, and the South Atlantic Council, as well as experts from non-governmental organizations and academia, participate in a data workshop.
 The purpose of a data workshop is to assemble and review available fishery-dependent and fishery-independent data and information on a stock, and to develop consensus about what constitutes the best available scientific information on the stock, how that information should be used in an assessment, and what type of stock assessment model should be employed.